This post may contain affiliate links. See my disclosure policy.

 Barley Overview

 Barley is a cereal grain and a member of the grass family with the scientific name Hordeum vulgare.
 Before it’s harvested, barley grows in tall, golden stalks, with the grains at the top.
-For the most part, barley is grown all over the world in temperate climates.
+For the most part, barley is grown worldwide in temperate climates.
 It is the fourth most produced crop globally after rice, wheat, and maize.

 Barley is an extremely versatile grain and is used as the base for soups and stews, in bread, and as a side to delicious, savory meals like my skillet Salisbury steak.
-Some people even eat barley flakes with some added sweetener as a breakfast cereal.
+Some people even eat barley flakes with added sweetener for breakfast.
 Barley is also fermented to make alcoholic beverages and pastes and is used as fodder for livestock.

 Hulled Barley vs. Pearled Barley